eonarheim/eonarheim.github.io/docs/label.md

 <pre>label.font</pre>
 ------------------

-The built in font to use when drawing the label.
+The built-in font to use when drawing the label.

 <pre>label.spriteFont</pre>
 ------------------

-The spriteFont associated with the text if one has been set.
+The spriteFont associated with the text, if one has been set.
 Defaults to null.

 ## Methods